jasonleehs1018/Design-Portfolio/Project_3-Shear-Bucklng-Desgn-Space/README.md

 Note that the optimized lamination parameters for shear buckling, with $a/b$ = 1 and 2, were virtually the same for both simply supported and clamped conditions.
 The degrading influence of a <em>Bend-Twist</em> coupling on compression buckling load was also found to be similar for both simply supported and clamped boundary conditions \cite{York2017bt}.

-- SURFACE CONTOUR MAPPING FOR SHEAR BUCKLING
+- ## SURFACE CONTOUR MAPPING FOR SHEAR BUCKLING

-Contour mapping is applied to external surfaces of the feasible domain of lamination parameters for each of the aspect ratios $a/b$ = 1.0, 1.5 and 2.0 as
+Contour mapping is applied to external surfaces of the feasible domain of lamination parameters for each of the aspect ratios $a/b$ = 1.0, 1.5 and 2.0 as illustrated in [Figs. 5](#PositiveShearSurfaceContourAR1_0) to [7](#PositiveShearSurfaceContourAR2_0) for (positive) shear buckling, respectively.
+The design space is a tetrahedron shape identical to [Fig. 1(c) from project 2](/Design-Portfolio/Project_2-Lamination-parameter-design-space/README.md#New3DSpace_NoPts), the surface contours start from the left surface, which is the $\xi_{10} - \xi_{11}$ plane with $\xi_{11}$ = 1 on the left.
+These reveal the bounds on buckling performance for all hypothetical designs, as well as local optima away from the edges of the design space.

 <div id="fig-PositiveShearSurfaceContourAR1_0">
 <table style="border:1px solid black; border-collapse:collapse;">